stck-lzm/badown/README.md

 * (coreutils).

 ### usage
-To execute the script give it execute access.
+To execute the script give it execute right.
 `chmod +x badown`

 To download a file: